palasthotel/grid/readme.txt

 2. Grid editor with Box list

 == Changelog ==

+= 1.7.8 =
+* new grid box: debug!
+Only available if WP_DEBUG is true.
+Has all input types.
+* mysql connection error handling

 = 1.7.7 =
 * Bugfix: autocomplete fields in reusable boxes or boxes in reusable containers not working